randomblts/react/README.md

   _.|o o  |_   ) )
 -(((---(((--------
 ```
-### 00. Use functional component
+### 00. Use function component
-`Functional component` was introduced in React 16.8.
+`Function component` was introduced in React 16.8.
 It is the preferred way to write React component (as opposed to older class component).
 It is more maintainable, modern and concise.
 Plus you can leverage `React Hooks` which makes it easier to manage states and instead of dealing lifecycle, it uses state (data flow).
 All the new effort is focus in functional ways so `class component` will be slowly deprecated.
+Note that function component is designed to work well with new `React concurrent mode`.
+More on that later.

 ### 01. Bootstrapping with ReactDOM
 In React, one of the initial APIs you'll come across is `ReactDOM`, which plays a key role in rendering your application.
 ReactDOM provides two main methods: render for client-side rendering and hydrate for handling server-side rendered content.
 These APIs facilitate the initial rendering and the subsequent reconciliation process in your React application.